LenShustek/Eudora_fix_mbx/patches/3_POP_filename_patch/README.txt

 and split into multiple lines.
 Without the patch, Eudora only uses the first part of the name.

+This patch changes the way Eudora processes incoming messages, so the filenames will be correct in the mailbox and in the attachment directory.
 For details, see truncated_filename_fixes.txt.

 This only fixes the easy case, where the Content-Disposition MIME header